 8Manoah pleaded with the LORD.
 “Oh, my Lord!” he said, “please let the man of God that You sent come to us again, and let him instruct us how to act with the child that is to be born.”
 9God heeded Manoah’s plea, and the angel of God came to the woman again.
 She was sitting in the field and her husband Manoah was not with her.
 10The woman ran in haste to tell her husband.
 She said to him, “The man who came to me beforea has just appeared to me.”
 11Manoah promptly followed his wife.
 He came to the man and asked him: “Are you the man who spoke to my wife?”
 “Yes,” he answered.
 12Then Manoah said, “May your words soon come true!
 What rules shall be observed for the boy?”
 13The angel of the LORD said to Manoah, “The woman must abstain from all the things against which I warned her.
 14She must not eat anything that comes from the grapevine, or drink wine or other intoxicant, or eat anything unclean.
 She must observe all that I commanded her.”

 15Manoah said to the angel of the LORD, “Let us detain you and prepare a kid for you.”
-16But the angel of the LORD said to Manoah, “If you detain me, I shall not eat your food; and if you present a burnt offering, offer it to LORD.”—For Manoah did not know that he was an angel of the LORD.
+16But the angel of the LORD said to Manoah, “If you detain me, I shall not eat your food; and if you present a burnt offering, offer it to the LORD.”—For Manoah did not know that he was an angel of the LORD.
 17So Manoah said to the angel of the LORD, “What is your name?
 We should like to honor you when your words come true.”
 18The angel said to him, “You must not ask for my name; it is unknowable!”

 19Manoah took the kid and the meal offering and offered them up on the rock to the LORD; b-and a marvelous thing happened-b while Manoah and his wife looked on.
 20As the flames leaped up from the altar toward the sky, the angel of the LORD ascended in the flames of the altar, while Manoah and his wife looked on; and they flung themselves on their faces to the ground.—21The angel of the LORD never appeared again to Manoah and his wife.—Manoah then realized that it had been an angel of the LORD.
 22And Manoah said to his wife, “We shall surely die, for we have seen a divine being.”
 23But his wife said to him, “Had the LORD meant to take our lives, He would not have accepted a burnt offering and meal offering from us, nor let us see all these things; and He would not have made such an announcement to us.”